Haystack Mountain Tower: Description and history

 The tower was designed by Ehrick K. Rossiter of Rossiter & Muller, and is a significant local example of medieval Tudor Revival architecture.
 It was built in 1929 and was listed on the National Register of Historic Places in 1993.
 It cost approximately $50,000 and was donated by Mrs. Ellen Battell Stoeckel, in memory of her husband, Carl Stoeckel.
 Mrs. Stoeckel's donation also included the initial tracts of land that make up the state park.

+Activities and amenities

+The state park offers opportunities for hiking, picnicking, and cross-country skiing.